matthew-andrews/superstore/README.md

 ## api

 Superstore is an uninstantiable module.
+Its methods are:

 ### #get(key, callback)